 Leafy greens like cilantro, parsley, romaine lettuce, and kale should be the main components of your guinea pig’s daily vegetable intake.

 Other vegetables like carrot and zucchini are great for your piggy but should not be fed as often (a few times a week).

 My cavies also like bell peppers and broccoli, but kale is definitely the veggie they love the most!

 Make sure you remove any leftover vegetables within a day so your pet doesn’t get sick from consuming spoiled food.

 Fruits are a good addition to your guinea pig’s diet, but they shouldn’t be given too often due to their high sugar content.

-Giving your Teddy guinea pig too many fruits can lead to diarrhea or bladder problems, so only offer them to your animal a couple of times a week at most.
+Giving your Teddy pig too many fruits can lead to diarrhea or bladder problems, so only offer them to your animal a couple of times a week at most.